Congressional District # 01

 Threats and Contaminants

 The site was added to the National Priorities List (NPL) in 1986.
-In 1989, MPCA signed a consent order with Olmsted County, requiring the county to conduct a study into the nature and extent of contamination at the site and to conduct final cleanup activities.
+In 1989, MPCA signed a Consent Order with Olmsted County, requiring the county to investigate contamination at the site and to conduct cleanup activities.
 The county initiated a study of contamination at the site in early 1991, which included analysis of the groundwater, surface water, and sediments.
 In 1993, the county also conducted a dye-tracing study to identify the flow pattern of groundwater in and around the site.
 The landfill was found to have some impact on the upper aquifer at the site, the Prairie du Chien aquifer, in an area close to the landfill.
 Howeer, this aquifer did not meet water quality standards for drinking water on an area-wide basis due primarily to nitrogen and chloride from agricultural practices.
-The deeper aquifer, the Jordan, was not impacted.
+The deeper aquifer, in the Jordan Sandstone, was not impacted.
 No contaminants were found in residential wells at levels higher than background levels.

 In 1994, EPA determined that no remedial action was needed at this site beyond what would be required under State laws and regulations.
 In 1994, under a waste permit issued by the State, the landfill was capped and a leachate collection system was installed.
 EPA deleted the site from the NPL in 1995.

 On-going landfill maintence is conducted by MPCA under its Closed Landfill Program.
 Uner this program, the landfill is maintained and landfill gas and groundwater are monitored.
 The property is owned by the State and land-use controls and groundwater restrictions are in place.
-Currently a groundwater plume which exceeds Federal drinking water standards for vinyl chloride extends up to approximately 600 feet northeast from the landfill but does not extend off-site.
-MPCA monitors groundwater using a network of 18 monitoring wells and also regularly samples several residential wells.
-Contaminants are not detected in the residential wells and off-site groundwater does not exceed Federal drinking water standards or Minnesota Department of Health's Health Risk Limits for groundwater.
+Currently, on-site groundwater contains manganese at levels above the Minnesota Department of Health's Health Risk Levels.
+MPCA continues to monitor groundwater.
+Contaminants are not detected in the residential wells and off-site groundwater does not exceed drinking water standards.
 MPCA has established a Groundwater Area of Concern and a Methane Gas Area of Concern at the site for added protection.

 Property ReuseIn 2008, MPCA signed a long-term lease with Rochester Aero Model Society for operation of a radio-controlled model airplane flying facility on the southwestern portion of the site, which is not part of the waste footprint.
-In 2011, MPCA also signed a long-term lease with Olmstead Landfill Solar, LLC for the private development of a solar facility on one of the waste cells at the property.
+In 2011, MPCA also signed a long-term lease with Olmstead Landfill Solar, LLC for potential future development of a solar facility on one of the waste cells at the property.
+Also in 2011, Olmsted County adopted a new zoning area for the site called Closed Landfill Restricted.

 ContactsRemedial Project Manager, U.S. EPA